Karl-Karas/jrrt2023/content/en/inscription.md

 Because places are limited, and to help us organize the event, registering is **compulsory** for:
 - The symposium (between 85 and 100 places)
 - The theme evening (around 75 places)
-- The workshop and / or games (between 4 and 10 places depending)
+- The workshop and / or games (between 4 and 10 places depending): **to register send an email to colloque2023@tolkiendil, first arrived, first served!**

 **Access to the event on Sunday, October 8th** (stand and other animations, details to come) **is free**.